TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_diffusion_eq.md

 $$ (advdifi)

-This **instationary** advection-diffusion equation describes the time evolution of a **constituent** $c(x,t)$ that is transported with flow velocity $u$ and at the same time diffuses (or spread in space) with a diffusion coefficient $\kappa$.
+This **instationary** advection-diffusion equation describes the time evolution of a **constituent** $c(x,t)$ that is transported with flow velocity $u$ and at the same time diffuses (or spread in space) with a diffusion coefficient $\kappa$ during time evolution.
 This PDE is classified as a *parabolic* one.

 In some cases, however, we may be interested in the steady state only.
 In this respect, the following **stationary** equation will be considered